 During the procedure, the doctor will either numb the treatment area or put you to sleep, depending on the position and number of warts.

-You qualify to be a candidate for laser wart removal if;
+You qualify to be a candidate for laser wart removal if:

-- The warts are large and are widespread
+- The warts are large and widespread.

-- The warts are causing you a lot of pain
+- The warts are causing you a lot of pain.

-Risks of Laser wart removal
+Risks of Laser Wart Removal

 - Severe pain

-- White, green or yellowish discharge on the treated area
+- White, green, or yellowish discharge on the treated area

 - Tenderness or a heated feeling on the treated area

-- A high fever for no reason
+- High fever for no reason

 - Bleeding which lasts more than a week